-Alternatively, Asian language study for which students may be able to receive a supplementary amount could include language subjects undertaken at an overseas higher education institution or other organisation in Australia or overseas, either on an award or non‑award basis.
+Alternatively, Asian language study in preparation of overseas study for which students may be able to receive a supplementary amount could include language subjects undertaken at an overseas higher education institution or other organisation in Australia or overseas, either on an award or non‑award basis.

 32.11 - Full-time study under OS-HELP

-Overseas study is full-time if the level of academic engagement required by the student while studying overseas is broadly equivalent to the level of academic engagement required by a student undertaking at least 0.75 EFTSL (see part 9) per year in an equivalent course in Australia.
+Overseas study is full-time if the level of academic engagement required by the student while studying overseas is broadly equivalent to the level of academic engagement required by a student undertaking at least 0.75 EFTSL [part 8] per year in an equivalent course in Australia.

 Indicators of the level of academic engagement should include contact hours, volume of assessable tasks and the credit that will be provided upon successful completion of the overseas study.
 Because students may undertake overseas study for periods of less than six months, the level of academic engagement should be averaged with respect to the actual duration of study.